-We all make mistakes throughout our lives, but most of the time we live to tell about them and hopefully learn something from them.
-Sometimes, we feel the desire to tell others... nay, warn others about these mistakes in an effort to prevent them from making the same ones.
-And still yet other times we don't say anything at all in the hopes that our friends will actually make the same mistake and we can point and laugh at them.
-(Or maybe that's just me?)
+Sometimes, we feel the desire to tell others…nay, warn others about these mistakes in an effort to prevent them from making the same ones.
+And still yet other times we don’t say anything at all in the hopes that our friends will actually make the same diving mistakes and we can point and laugh at them.
+(Or maybe that’s just me?)

 Eventually we landed safely on the deck of the USS Duane, did our ‘okay’ and air checks.
 My air was lower than I had anticipated, but I didn’t say anything.
 I was anxious and breathing heavily, excited about the dive but also a little scared.
 We had a guide with us, but this was our first dive without an instructor.
 We started to make our way around the ship and I checked my air again.
 I was low.
 VERY low.
 So insanely low that it didn’t make sense because it seemed we’d only been there for just a minute!
 I showed my buddy, then we showed the guide.
 Of course, the dive was immediately called.

-We started our assent without the line for some reason and at some point during the ascent, I started speeding up inadvertently.
+We started our ascent a distance from the line for some reason, and at some point during the ascent, I started speeding up unintentionally.
 The guide motioned for me to slow down, and I tried by dumping air out of my BCD and exhaling.
 I was rising above the other divers quickly.
-At around 35 feet or so my ascent became out of control.
+At around 45 feet or so my ascent became out of control.
 The guide grabbed my foot and tried to hold me down but I was just taking him up with me like a balloon would carry a string.
 He let go.
 I don’t blame him.
 I was certain I was going to die.
 I tumbled head over feet trying to get control in the water, but my inexperience and disorientation wouldn’t let me.
-I exhaled and exhaled... fortunately, I knew to do that much.
+I exhaled and exhaled…fortunately, I knew to do that much.
 I remember at one point looking up at the surface closing in and thinking to myself, “I’m going to die when I get up there.”
 I did quite literally think that when I hit the surface something terrible was going to happen and I was helpless to stop it.
 It was a feeling I’ll never forget and one I hope to never have again.

 Well, I did hit the surface.
 Like a cork.
 No really, like a cork.
 I popped up out of the water with force, I was so buoyant.
 I did a quick check on myself.
 Nothing hurt.
 No head pain.
 No chest pain.
 No lung pain.
 No dizziness, blurred vision.
 Nothing.

-I walked away from that without issue but I very easily could have had serious complications.
+I walked away from that experience without issue, but I very easily could have had serious complications.
 I walked away a bit humbler and with a harsh lesson learned.
 But at least I did walk away.

 Know what you’re diving and know your own limitations.
 Just because your c-card says you can doesn’t mean you should.
 Be realistic about your experience or lack thereof.
-As an instructor, the last thing I want are my students making the same mistakes I did.
+As an instructor, the last thing I want is my students making the same mistakes I did.
 So I try to relay this story to as many of them as I can to teach any number of lessons (knowing your limitations, being weighted correctly, keeping an eye on air, etc).
-I hope that my mistake (which certainly wasn’t my last!) can help others learn and not make the same one.
+I hope that my mistake (which certainly wasn’t my last) can help others learn and not make the same one.
 At least not this one.
-There are some others that I happily keep my mouth shut about, let happen, and then point and laugh.
+There are some others that I happily keep my mouth shut about, let happen, and then point and give a good-natured giggle.